anton-kharchenko/anton-kharchenko/README.md

 > I’m a software engineer specializing in building Web Applications.
 For the frontend I love building WebApplication using React & ASP.NET Core (Blazor or MVC / Razor Pages).
 As for the backend, I work with ASP.NET Core WebAPIs following Clean Architecture Principles.

-#### 💻 Open Source Contributions

-I always make sure that I find enough time for open source contribution that also helps me expand my knowledge and work with other developers and team globally.

-- 💥 [LeetCode](https://github.com/anonymousStyleKiller/LeetCode): Collection of Solutions the exercises from portal https://leetcode.com/

 <p align="center">
  <strong>